MOUCSF/LineageTracingMO/README.md

 pip install git+https://github.com/YosefLab/Cassiopeia@master#egg=cassiopeia-lineage
 ```
 ## How to use.
-Please change your path and file for your NGS output fastq file after downloading my codes.
+Please change path of your working folder and files for your NGS output fastq file after downloading my codes.

-After you are in your virtual environment, please copy and paste in your linux command.
+Before use, 10x barcode whitelist files are required.
 For single cell barcode which I used as whilelist in the code, first please make seurat object by using your cellranger output as usual.
 After removal of low quality cells, dead cells, and doublet cells by your familiar fashion, you can extract 10x barcode and save as yoursample.whitelist.Singlet.txt as follows.
 My case, I used SampleID as obj@meta.data$SampleID to distinguish sample number.
-Please type in Rstudio as follows if you use merged seurat object.
+Please type in **Rstudio** as follows if you use merged seurat object.
 ```
 save_10xbarcode <- function(obj) {
   SampleIDs <- unique(obj$SampleID) # SampleID の一覧を取得